Assessing ACL Injuries with the Lever Sign

 To deliver the best care, you must have easy access to the best information.
 Rest assured that your ChiroUp team will continue to find new ways to make your job easier.

-The Lever Sign video has been recorded and is available for subscribers to review in the ChiroUp Clinical evaluations section of the Clinical Skills tab.
-The Lever Sign is also listed on the updated ChiroUp knee exam form.
+The Lever Sign has been recorded and is available for subscribers to review in the ChiroUp Clinical Evaluations section of the Clinical Skills tab.
+It is also listed on the updated ChiroUp knee exam form.

 There’s never been a better time to join our pack.
-We’ve just released a new version with some features you’re going to LOVE.
+We’ve just released a new version with some features you’ll love.

 * ChiroUp would like to extend a special thank you to fellow subscriber Mike Krasnov for initially introducing us to this valuable test.
-Mike is a rock-star clinician who makes our profession stronger.
+Mike is a rock-star clinician who strengthens our profession.